suadin/doorbell/analysis.md

       return context.getString(R.string.key_door_bell);
 ```

-Id search for the method `getAlarmEventName`, found interesting classes like `PushHelper`, `AlarmHelper`, `AlarmMessage`.
-Btw. please avoid using `Helper` as suffix for your classes, thats meaningless.
+Search for the method `getAlarmEventName`, found classes like `PushHelper`.
+Btw. please avoid using `Helper` as suffix for your classes.

+We are interested into parameter `i==7`, therefore we focus on input of second parameter:
+* `PushHelper`: `alarmMessageInfo.getAlarmEvent()`
+* `DeviceAlarmDetailActivity`: `intExtra` -> `= getIntent().getIntExtra(TYPE, 2);` -> `TYPE = "intent_type"`
+* `AlarmInfoAdapter`: `qvAlarmMsgItem.getEvent()`

+An adapter usually translates message between two systems, therefore the third usage gets my interest:
+* `class QvAlarmMsgItem` contains properties like `alarmId`, `alarmState`, `sensorChannel`, ...
+* `new QvAlarmMsgItem` has two matches: `LtAlarmManager`, `QvAlarmCore` (another bad suffix `...Manager`)

+Both are doing similar things, they iterate over a list.
+One over `QvLtPushBean` elements, the other over `AlarmListQueryResp.AlarmItem` elements.

+In that way the code understanding will continue.

+## Features

+After code understanding we are aware about which features are supported by that android app and which features we could integrate into home assist.

+Currently a possible & useful feature could be:
+* recognition of door bell activation
+* ...